hassandiv/onboarding-v2/README.md

 ```
 * React app should start on a new browser tab with the following url: ```http://localhost:3000/```
 * You can test the App by clicking on the green button "Take the survey".
-* Follow the Applications step by step and choose the answer to the questions.
-* If you want to check the console log, click right click on the mouse and click inspect.
-Once the developer tool is open click on Console.
-* Choose the answer to the question and click on the green button "Next question".
-On the console you will see your chosen option that have been submitted.
+* Follow the Application step by step and choose the answer to the questions and click on the green button "Next question".

 ### Express Server:
 * Express and mongoDB added to the server.js file.